The Folly of Endowments?

 Foundations with Donor Advised Funds

-The current Special Senate Committee on the Charitable Sector seems to be quite interested in “donor advised funds” or DAFs.
+The Special Senate Committee on the Charitable Sector is interested in “donor advised funds” or DAFs.
 In particular, members of the Committee are suggesting that the Income Tax Act should be changed to require individual funds to have minimum disbursement quotas and separate regulatory reporting.
 This policy trial balloon is worth debating.
 If for no other reason than a lot of Canadians now have their philanthropic and estate plans centred on foundations with donor advised funds.
+2021

 Read More